Chickenshed

-Chickenshed (also known as Chicken Shed or the Chicken Shed Theatre Company) is a British theatre company based in Southgate, London.

-Chickenshed is registered as a charity under the name The Chickenshed Theatre Trust.
+Chickenshed (also known as Chicken Shed or the Chicken Shed Theatre Company) is a British theatre company based in Southgate in the London Borough of Enfield.
+It is registered as a charity under the name The Chicken Shed Theatre Trust.

 History

 Chickenshed was founded by teacher Mary Ward and composer Jo Collins in 1974.
 Mary and Jo hosted their sessions in a disused chicken shed in Wrotham Park, kindly gifted to them by local landowner Lady Elizabeth Byng.
-The theatre troup went by “The Lady Elizabeth Theatre Workshop” for a while in her honour, but soon the name "Chicken Shed: stuck and the former was dropped.
-In the 1980s, the group became acquainted with John Bull, who ran local children’s home "Cheviots".
+The theatre troupe went by “The Lady Elizabeth Theatre Workshop” for a while in her honour, but soon the name "Chicken Shed" stuck and the former was dropped.
+In the 1980s, the group was joined by John Bull, who ran the local Cheviots Children’s Home, and went on to become their first Managing Director.

-Chickenshed has a purpose built theatre complex in Southgate which opened in 1994 after a national-scale fundraising effort, supported by the likes of Dame Judi Dench and Diana, Princess of Wales.
-The theatre has four performance spaces: The Rayne Theatre which can seat up to 300 people, a smaller Studio Theatre, and Amphitheatre and a bar/restaurant that regularly hosts live music and comedy evenings.
+Chickenshed has a purpose-built theatre complex in Southgate which opened in 1994 after a national-scale fundraising effort, supported by the likes of Judi Dench and Diana, Princess of Wales.
+The theatre has four performance spaces: The Rayne Theatre which can seat up to 292 people, a smaller Studio Theatre, an Amphitheatre and a bar/restaurant that regularly hosts live music and comedy evenings.

-In 1996, company founder Mary Ward was awarded the MBE for Services to the Arts, followed in 1999, with a Creative Britons Award, to acknowledge her 25 years of work with the theatre, while co-founder Jo Collins was awarded the MBE in the 2001 New Year's honours, for Services to Music.
+In 1996, company founder Mary Ward was appointed MBE for services to the arts, followed in 1999, with a Creative Britons Award, to acknowledge her 25 years of work with the theatre, while co-founder Jo Collins was appointed MBE in the 2001 New Year's honours, for services to music.
 Chickenshed has performed at a number of public events, including Queen Elizabeth II's Golden Jubilee celebrations in 2002.
-A show to commemorate 100 years of J. M. Barrie's classic children's story Peter Pan was staged by the theatre company at the Albery Theatre, London in 2004, in order to raise funds for Great Ormond Street Hospital.
+A show to commemorate 100 years of J. M. Barrie's classic children's story Peter Pan was staged by the theatre company at the Albery Theatre, London in 2004, to raise funds for Great Ormond Street Hospital.

 Since 2000, Chickenshed has established 19 'Sheds' in the UK, Finland, New York, Shanghai and two in Russia.
-These Sheds have been set up and trained by Chickenshed but then go to run independently, linked to Chickenshed by a shared vision of inclusive practice and philosophy.
+These Sheds have been set up and trained by Chickenshed but have then gone on to run independently, linked to Chickenshed by a shared vision of inclusive practice and philosophy.

 Notable alumni of Chickenshed's membership and education courses include Jamie Demetriou, Miriam-Teak Lee and Natasia Demetriou.